hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/design-handoff-to-engineering.md

 ---

 ### 🔄 Interaction & Behavior Details
-(Completed by Design team member
+*(Completed by Design team member) *
-Describe intended user interactions, transitions, and animations.
+*Describe intended user interactions, transitions, and animations. * *Specify how users interact with interface elements and how the system responds. *

+Examples of what to include:
+- Click/tap/hover behaviors and visual feedback
-- Field validation rules
+- Field validation rules and timing
-- Hover/active states
-- Error/success messaging
+- Error/success messaging placement and behavior
-- Mobile responsiveness expectations
+- Modal/dropdown opening and closing behavior
+- State changes (enabled/disabled, selected/unselected)
-- Page-to-page navigation
+- Page-to-page navigation and transitions
-- Accessibility considerations (e.g., tab order, color contrast)
+- Animation and transition requirements
+- Form validation timing and error display
+- Loading states and progress indicators

+Specific interactions for this feature:
+- [ ] [User action]: [Expected system response]
+- [ ] [Interface element]: [Behavior in different states]
+- [ ] [Form/input]: [Validation and feedback timing]

 ---

 ### 📱 Responsive Layouts
+*Provided by Design Team Member*
 > If applicable, link to responsive designs
 - ✅ Mobile: [Link]
 - ✅ Tablet: [Link]